oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_PerformanceAnalysis/README.md

 ## Purpose
 [Intel Model Zoo](https://github.com/IntelAI/models) contains links to pre-trained models, sample scripts, best practices, and step-by-step tutorials for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors.

 This sample helps demonstrate AI workloads and deep learning models optimized by Intel and validated to run on Intel hardware.
-Using the Tensorflow Timeline, you can analyze the performance benefits from Intel Optimizations for Tensorflow* and oneAPI Deep Neural Network Library (oneDNN) among different layers to efficiently execute, train, and deploy Intel-optimized models
+Using the Tensorflow Timeline, you can analyze the performance benefits from Intel Optimizations for Tensorflow* and oneDNN among different layers to efficiently execute, train, and deploy Intel-optimized models

 ## Key implementation details